Toshihide-Sakao/Book-Recomendation-Engine/README.md

 1. Visit the Elasticsearch web interface at: [http://localhost:5601](http://localhost:5601)
 2. Create an index named `books`
-3. Create a `config.info` file and fill in your Elasticsearch credentials
+3. Create a `config.info` file from the provided template `config_template.info` and fill in your Elasticsearch credentials
-   (use the provided template in the repo)
 4. Install Python dependencies:

    ```bash